-Fall and winter in Paris are some of our favorite times of the year to visit, and the first nip of chill in the air brings many seasonal treats to mind – street vendors roasting chestnuts, steaming crepes with a warm, thick blanket of Nutella or the cream of pumpkin soup from Café Constant in the 7th arrondissement that can only be described as heavenly.
-One of our favorite winter indulgences is a cup of hot chocolate from one of Paris’ renowned cafés.
+Fall and winter in Paris are some of our favorite times of the year to visit, and the first nip of chill in the air brings many seasonal treats to mind – street vendors roasting chestnuts, steaming crepes with a warm, thick blanket of Nutella, mulled wine at a market.
+One of our favorite winter indulgences is a cup of hot chocolate from one of Paris' renowned cafés.
 But the eternal question is: Who has the best hot chocolate in Paris?

 Ah … this question is quite controversial, and we have found that most everyone has an opinion.
 This topic has been hotly debated online, in guidebooks, among visitors and the French themselves.
 There seems to be as much controversy around who provides the best chocolat chaud as there is around where to find the best Parisian macaron or the perfect baguette.